How Glencoe Wealth Advisors Can Automate Quarterly Reviews

 Client Insight Preparation

-Consider a client whose portfolio returned 7.2% while the S&P 500 returned 8.1%.
+Say a client's portfolio trails its benchmark for the quarter.
 Traditional approach: apologize for underperformance and explain why.
-AI approach: analyze whether the underperformance came from intentional risk management (client is 18 months from retirement), sector allocation decisions (client is overweight healthcare for defensive positioning), or security selection issues that need addressing.
+AI approach: analyze whether the gap came from intentional risk management (the client is 18 months from retirement), sector allocation decisions (the client is overweight healthcare for defensive positioning), or security selection issues that need addressing.

-I worked with a Glencoe advisor who serves primarily Chicago executives.
-AI analysis of his client base revealed that technology workers consistently outperformed their risk-adjusted benchmarks, while healthcare executives underperformed.
-The pattern wasn't random — tech clients were more comfortable with volatility and held positions longer.
-Healthcare clients traded more frequently and avoided growth stocks.
+Consider an advisor who serves primarily Chicago executives.
+AI analysis across the client base might reveal that technology workers consistently outperform their risk-adjusted benchmarks while healthcare executives lag.
+A pattern like that is rarely random.
+Tech clients may be more comfortable with volatility and hold positions longer, while healthcare clients trade more frequently and avoid growth stocks.

-This insight changed how he structures portfolios for new clients in each industry.
+An insight like that can change how you structure portfolios for new clients in each industry.
 Tech clients get growth-oriented allocations with higher volatility tolerance.
 Healthcare clients get more balanced approaches with regular rebalancing schedules.
-The same data, but AI revealed patterns that took years to notice manually.
+The same data, but AI surfaces patterns that would take years to notice manually.

 SAMPLE CLAUDE PROMPT